 |Stakeholder Communication, Participation, and Consultation|

-All procurement of goods will be undertaken in accordance with ADB's Procurement Guidelines on ADBs Procurement Guidelines (2015, as amended from time to time).
-Before the start of any procurement, ADB and the government will review the public procurement laws of the central and state governments to ensure consistency with ADB's Procurement Guidelines (2015, as amended from time to time).
+All procurement of goods will be undertaken in accordance with ADB's Procurement Guidelines 2015, as amended from time to time.
+Before start of any procurement, ADB and the government will review the public procurement laws of the central and state governments to ensure its consistency with ADB's Procurement Guidelines 2015, as amended from time to time.

 The procurement scope under the project will be limited to procurement of goods for the substations, distribution system enhancement and smart meters.
 International Competitive Bidding (ICB) procedures would be adopted where the estimated tender value is above the threshold limit as defined in the procurement Plan, and National Competitive Bidding (NCB) procedures may be adopted for bids with an estimated value up to the threshold limit.
 NEA has sufficient capacity to design and implement these activities.
 NEA has also demonstrated good performance and track record with procurement of goods and works other similar activities and has sufficient knowledge of NCB procedures.

 |Concept Clearance||22 Jul 2016|